Maintenance

 Deactivate dynamically

-It is possible to deactivate maintenance mode by calling the Inphinit\Maintenance::up() method.
-This will change the system/config/app.php file.
+It is possible to deactivate maintenance mode by calling the Inphinit\App::up() method.

 You can create a route for deactive maintenance mode, but it is important to use some security condition, example: